Community of Democracies: History

 The C.O.D was inaugurated at its first biennial ministerial conference hosted by the government of Poland in Warsaw on June 25 to June 27, 2000.
 The initiative was spearheaded by Polish Foreign Minister Bronisław Geremek and U.S. Secretary of State Madeleine Albright, along with six co-conveners: the governments of Chile, the Czech Republic, India, Mali, Portugal and the Republic of Korea.
 In total, 106 nations signed the declaration.

 At the close of the conference the participating governments signed onto the Warsaw Declaration, agreeing to "respect and uphold core democratic principles and practices" including, among others, free and fair elections, freedom of speech and expression, equal access to education, rule of law, and freedom of peaceful assembly.

 Structure

 The C.O.D works on the base of the Warsaw Declaration.
-Since 2018, their work is more specifically guided by the Community’s Strategic Plan for 2018-2023 which identified the following strategic objectives:
+Currently, their work is more specifically guided by the Community's Strategic Plan for 2024-2028 which identified the following strategic objectives: